phaniram/TC-Wiki-Creation/HP Haven Twitter Analysis Tutorial Challenge.md

 **[Scenario]**

-Let's say your company launched a product and wanted to know it's views in public.
+Let's say your company launched a product and wanted to know it's views in public or company has undergone some share market changes and to see what people views are on your stock symbol?
 How do you go about it?

 **[Behaviour]**